lukepuplett/notes/evm/mastering-ethereum.md

 - Typically the malicious code executes a function on the vulnerable contract.
 - It's called "reentrant" because the malicious contract calls back into the very contract that invoked it.
 - Page 173 provides an example.
+- **Do** use the `transfer` method to send ether because it limits gas to 2,300 which limits the cycles.
+- **Do** ensure the transfer is done after any other state changes such as deducting from their pot or anything else that the transfer is contingent on, such as daily withdrawal limits.
+This is known as the checks-effects-interactions pattern.
+- **Consider** introducing a mutex so that the contract can only be used one at a time.

+#### Arithmetic Over and Underflows

+- Solidity does **not** check for overflows or underflows like most programming languages and so setting a `uint8` to 256 will set it to 0.
+- Math code can easily overflow a variable and make it "go around the clock" like a car tachometer, esp. when subtracting.
+- **Always** validate user inputs will not over/underflow a variable, esp. ensure they are positive numbers.
+- **Do** read and re-read best practice on the web for preventing these attacks.
+- **Do** use trusted libraries for doing math and **don't** reinvent the wheel, so avoid `+=` esp. on small data types, see "SafeMath" lib.
+- **Remember** that all state is public so attackers can see the current value of a field and pass in the "right" number to over or underflow a variable.
+- **Consider** using a language that has built-in checks.
+- `pots[msg.sender] = pots[msg.sender].add(msg.value);`

+#### Unexpected Ether

+-